-- b.
-Prior to accepting the order, the store must provide and the customer must acknowledge receipt of: - .
-A digital copy of the pregnancy warning required in Rule 6-1115; and - i.
+- i.
+A digital copy of the pregnancy warning required in Rule 6-1115; and - ii.
 If accepting an order for Retail Marijuana Concentrate, the Accelerator Store must also provide the educational resource required in Rule 6-1110(C.5). - 2.
-Transfer of Retail Marijuana to a customer. - a.
-A customer must be physically present on the Licensed Premises to take possession of Retail Marijuana. - b.
+Transfer of Retail Marijuana to a customer. - A customer must be physically present on the Licensed Premises to take possession of Retail Marijuana. - b.
 The Accelerator Store must verify the customer's physical identification matches the name and date of birth the customer provided at the time of the order, and verify that the customer is twenty-one years of age or older, in accordance with these Rules.